asdheeraj/News/README.md

 # Clean Architecture Implementation of the newsapi.org API

-This repository contains a sample app that implements Clean Architecture in MVM using Kotlin, Live Data, ViewModel, Retrofit, Hilt, Coroutines, Flow and etc.
+This repository contains a sample app that implements Clean Architecture in MVVM using Kotlin, Live Data, ViewModel, Retrofit, Hilt, Coroutines, Flow and etc.

 #### Instructions to open the project in Android Studio:
 1. Open Android Studio